Ways the Right Marketing Technology can Improve Your Marketing Workflows

 Marketing workflows can be created for any part of the broader marketing team to define a process involving many different actions, personnel, teams or departments.
 They are of most value when a process is repeated many times, making efficiency a key concern.

 Read on to find out the 13 ways you can use technology to improve your marketing workflows.

 1. House your marketing workflows in the cloud

-Managing your marketing workflows in a marketing workflow tool in the cloud will ensure always-on access to all the jobs in your pipeline for everyone involved in the process, as well as ensuring everyone is looking at the most up-to-date version.
+Managing your marketing workflows in a an appropriate and specialised cloud-based tool will ensure always-on access to all the jobs in your pipeline for everyone involved in the process, as well as ensuring everyone is looking at the most up-to-date version.

 This facilitates better collaboration across geographic borders and timezones, and between siloed teams.